How to appeal to an independent tribunal if you disagree with a decision about your trainee licence or registration as a driving instructor.

 The tribunal is independent of the government, and will listen to both sides of the argument before reaching a decision.

 Time limits for appealing

-If you are a trainee driving instructor, you must appeal within 14 days of getting the decision from the registrar.
+You must appeal within 14 days of getting the decision from the registrar.

 How to appeal